 Also known as a Harrington, a blouson jacket is a waist-length, zippered, solid-color jacket.
 The style features fitted or elastic cuffs and waistband, which cause the material to gather and “blouse” over the wrists and waist.
 As such, the style is similar to a bomber jacket.
 However, it is typically more tailored and often finished with a classic collar, which makes it appear somewhat smarter.

 7. Hooded Jacket

 Practical and stylish, a hooded jacket is a must-have for every man.
 Not only will the outerwear option help keep your face and hair dry in the rain, but it’ll look fashionably casual while doing so.
-All you need to do is choose your favourite hooded style.
-Will it be a simple sweat jacket, an on-trend bomber, a cosy puffer or something else?
+All you need to do is choose your favorite hooded style.
+Will it be a simple sweat jacket, an on-trend bomber, a cozy puffer, or something else?
 The choice is yours.

 10. Pea coat